About Nancy

 Who Am I?

-The work for our family is ongoing, I’m now a mother to two teenage boys and a 10-year-old.
+I’m a mother to two young adults and a teenager.
 Understanding generational trauma, what it looks like and how it has been passed on, means that my husband and I have a responsibility to our children to at least try to break the cycle.
-We heal our own wounds so that we don’t pass them on, face our own pain so we don’t inflict it on to others.
+We heal our own wounds so that we don’t pass those wounds on; we face our own pain so we don’t inflict it on to others.

 Professional Training and Self Development